armaxri/vscode-action-group-executer/README.md

 ## Extension Settings

 Execution groups can be added under the `actionGroupExecuter.actionGroups` setting. `actionGroupExecuter.defaultProcessEndMessage` can be used to define a user specific message that is displayed after the execution of a process which output is placed the file tab.
-With the `actionGroupExecuter.defaultFileAssociation` setting the display of the file tabs for process output can be configured.
+With the `actionGroupExecuter.defaultFileAssociation` setting the display of the file tabs for process output can be configured. `actionGroupExecuter.defaultShowActionSource` can be used to toggle the visibility of the settings source.

 ## Release Notes

+### 0.0.15

+* Add setting `actionGroupExecuter.defaultShowActionSource` to toggle the visibility of the settings source.

 ### 0.0.14